StackStorm/st2docs/docs/source/upgrade_notes.rst

   doesn't affect newly created objects post v3.5 upgrade which will utilize new field type and as such, exhibit much better performance.

-  By default script will run in an interactive mode and display a prompt with warning which needs to be acknowledged before continuing.
+  By default the script will run in an interactive mode and display a prompt with a warning which needs to be acknowledged before continuing.
 If you want to run script in an non-interactive mode, pass ``--yes`` command line argument to it.